Updated： January 30, 2019

 The shops are opened during the festival so feel free to shop your way through the path.
 The store pictured above specializes in Japanese umbrellas, a great souvenir to get if you are traveling!

 Try to spot the fox bride which appears twice.
 A women-fox wearing a white kimono is carried by rickshaw making her way through the path from Chion-in temple to Kodai-in temple.
 This is a re-enacting of the folktale "kitsune no yomeiri" (狐の嫁入り) which means wedding of the fox bride.
-It's almost surreal to watch her being carried in the faith light of the lanterns.
+It's almost surreal to watch her being carried in the faint light of the lanterns.

 There are also apprentice geisha dance performances held at the Yasaka Shrine (八坂神社) on a stage lit by paper lanterns.
 This is definitely something you can only enjoy in Kyoto.